AustinHood7/spigot-case-study/README.md

 - Performance-focused and auto-scales with demand, reducing server costs.
 - Rich library ecosystem and decoupling from the client.
+- Went with express.js because I do not have a golang environment set up

+- #### C# Serverless

+- Performance-focused and auto-scales with demand, reducing server costs.
+- Integrates with existing C# services if previously used
+- Performs proficiency in C#
+- Went with express.js because of the required environment setup and integration with AWS sdk

+### Speed analytics

+#### Google lighthouse
+- Provides very detailed reports of performance and best practices
+- Very flexible
+- Free
+- Requires a bit of setup
+- Went with Vercel because of ease of integration and I do not need exremely detailed analytics for now

+#### Vercel Speed Insights
+- Vercel Speed Insights utilizes data from real users to provide insights, offering a real-world perspective on performance
+- For projects hosted on Vercel, it offers a tightly integrated experience, making it easy to access and monitor performance data directly from the Vercel dashboard.
+- Automatic Monitoring: It tracks the performance of your deployments over time, alerting you to any significant changes or regressions.
+- Performance Budgets: It allows setting performance budgets to ensure your site meets certain performance criteria, helping to maintain an optimal user experience.
+- More user focused

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.